codelucas/codelucas.com/_posts/2013-09-27-scammers-and-founders.md

 Today marks the first day of junior year of college and the Summer of '13, marked with great trials and tribulations, is finally over.
 My friend [Nithin](http://nithinjilla.com) and I incorporated an investor backed startup, [Wintria](http://wintria.com).
 I also purchased my first car, almost got scammed by a man my dad's age, interned at a major company, and attended my first hackathon.

-All of it was new, perhaps even avant-garde, to my still impressionable psyche.
-The characteristically oversaturated gorgeous Southern California scenery accentuated these experiences in my memories.
-More importantly, these experiences, both the good and the bad, allow for introspection and growth by trail-and-error.
+All of it was new, maybe avant-garde, to my impressionable mind.
+While reading, imagine a characteristically oversaturated Southern California scenery as the backdrop.
+These experiences, both the good and the bad, allow for introspection and growth by trail-and-error.

 ![2003 Ford Mustang, snagged it for $5K](/images/mustang.jpg)
 <center><span class="img-subtitle">The car I bought, snagged it for $5K</span></center>